An Ultimate Guide to Visual Storytelling for App UI/UX Design

 Now, here, Visual storytelling showcases visual elements that generate an impulse in their minds and attach some meaning to what they see.
 This eventually helps them to comprehend the core of the concept.

-Since a human brain can analyze and processes a story more effectively than other types of communication elements, using visual narrative in design enables users to remember the story far easily.
+Since a human brain can analyze and process a story more effectively than other types of communication elements, using visual narrative in design enables users to remember the story far easily.

 Besides, this technique increases the chances of users connecting the story with certain places, time, and materials, which further enhances the chance of them remembering the story whenever they visit/see all those places and materials.